marcusgia2505/classsExGameInstructions/docs/Develop.rst

 Assignment and Matching
 =======================

 Left to the tab *stage 1* you find the tab *assignment and matching*.
-Here, you can specify whether you want to assign participants to treatments, groups, roles or a combination of all (complex assigment).
+Here, you can specify whether you want to assign participants to treatments, groups, roles or a combination of all (complex assignment).

 .. image:: _static/Matching.PNG
     :alt:  300px